biojava/biojava.github.io/_wikis/BioJava:CookBook:Interfaces:Alignments.md

 `   `
 `   //Set the sequence in the TranslatedSequencePanel`
 `   tsp.setSequence((SymbolList)ali);`
+`   //Set the background colour of the TranslatedSequencePanel`
 `   tsp.setOpaque(true);`
 `   tsp.setBackground(Color.white);`
+`   //Set the renderer for the TranslatedSequencePanel`
 `   tsp.setRenderer(multi);  `
 `   `
 `   //Set up the display`